Management and Training Corporation: Corrections and Immigrant Detention

-A spokesman for the Texas Department of Criminal Justice said in December 2016 that the Utah-based Management & Training Corporation-operated South Texas Intermediate Sanction Facility will be closed and inmates will be relocated,"...in light of the declining offender population because of the success of the agency's treatment and diversion initiatives."
+A spokesman for the Texas Department of Criminal Justice said in December 2016 that the MTC-operated South Texas Intermediate Sanction Facility would be closed and inmates will be relocated,"...in light of the declining offender population because of the success of the agency's treatment and diversion initiatives."
 It employed about 115 people.

 MTC Medical

 MTC Medical provides medical and dental care to prisoners at 14 facilities: